miffili/getyocookon/README.md

 # Get yo' cook on • A React.js web app

 This is going to be my second project with React.js.
+Project start: April 17, 2018

 ## The plan